 Figure~\ref{fig:Randomlayers} shows the relative deviation from Jarzynski's equality for an idle process, as a function of the waiting time $t_\mathrm{idle}$ for $L=8$ qubits.
 As expected, for large waiting times $t_\mathrm{idle}\gtrsim T_1$, $\mathcal{E}\to 1$ reaches the limit of a pure dissipative process.
-We can now compare the time required to reach the purely dissipative regime with the execution time of the circuit from Fig.~\ref{fig:Thermalstate}.
-Before we do this, notice first that the average dissipation time of ibmq\_guadalupe is $T_1=118$~$\mu$s, while the execution time for our circuit~[Fig.~\ref{fig:Thermalstate}, (A) to (D)] is $T_c=57$~$\mu$s for $L=8$ qubits; hence ${T_c}/{T_1} \approx 0.48$ [cf.~dashed vertical line in Fig.~\ref{fig:Randomlayers}].
-The relative deviation from Jarzynski's equality is shown for our circuit as diamonds on the dashed vertical line in Fig.~\ref{fig:Randomlayers}.
-Comparing the deviation values with the idle process, the accuracy of the process from Fig.~\ref{fig:L16} appears quite striking, since it is an order of magnitude smaller than an idle protocol of the same waiting time, $t_\mathrm{idle}=T_c$.
+We now want to compare the time required to reach the purely dissipative regime with the execution time of the circuit from Fig.~\ref{fig:Thermalstate}.
+Before we do this, notice first that the average dissipation time of ibmq\_guadalupe is $T_1 \approx 118$~$\mu$s, while the execution time for our circuit~[Fig.~\ref{fig:Thermalstate}, (A) to (D)] is $T_c=57$~$\mu$s for $L=8$ qubits; hence ${T_c}/{T_1} \approx 0.48$ [cf.~ Diamonds on dashed vertical line in Fig.~\ref{fig:Randomlayers}] [for comparison, for 16 qubits we have ${T_c}/{T_1}\approx 2.95$].
+Furthermore, the normalized deviation of the quantum Jarzynski equality Eq.~\eqref{Eq:normalized} does not depend on the number of entangling blocks, as is shown in Fig.~\ref{fig:Blocksize} in App.~\ref{subsec:blockdependence}.

+Comparing the deviation values with the idle process, the accuracy of the process from Fig.~\ref{fig:L16} appears quite striking, since the deviation there is up to more than one order of magnitude smaller than an idle protocol of the same waiting time, $t_\mathrm{idle}=T_c$.
 In fact, the deviation values are comparable to those of the idle process with the smallest idle time investigated, from which we can deduce that the main source of deviations from Eq.~\eqref{eq:Jarzynski} originates in part (D) of the protocol.

-To sum up, our nonequilibrium circuit has the property of preventing dissipation effects from accumulating, despite increasing circuit execution time; this is, in turn, reflected in Jarzynski's equality being obeyed to a high degree of accuracy even in the many-body regime of $L=16$ qubits.
+To sum up, our nonequilibrium circuit has the property of preventing energy dissipation effects from accumulating, despite increasing circuit execution time; this is, in turn, reflected in Jarzynski's equality being obeyed to a high degree of accuracy even in the many-body regime of $L=16$ qubits.
 We will discuss this observation in more detail in Sec.~\ref{sec:theory_analysis}.